Behind the scenes of organising a successful trek

 - Getting back home

 It has become a tradition to serve exquisite dishes after the summit attempt.
 Along with preparing regular food, the cooking staffs excitedly serve an additional delicious dish.
 When you are getting ready to retrace the steps of the return journey, the entire staff is busy packing up things.
 The trek leaders are busy preparing a souvenir for you.
 Filling up your name on the achievement certificate as well as recalculating the trek expenses, and winding up stuff.

 The remaining staffs start packing up the setup.
 The most important task of clearing the campsite is collecting waste.
 The accumulated waste is secured properly, to be disposed of in the base village or nearby Municipal Corporation.
 TTH supports the Green Trails project, under which the trekking sites are cleaned.
 The garbage is then carried to the base village for disposal.

 “Even after the trek is complete, we cannot take a sigh of relief until the trekkers reach to airport or stations that take them back home,” says Sandeep.
 “A trek is never successful until trekkers reach home safely.”

 - Getting reviews

 “Customer reviews are like a report card of your performance.
-Their feedback is of utmost importance for any company.
-We honour their good and bad comments,” states Rakesh.
+Their feedback is of utmost importance to any company.
+We honor their good and bad comments,” states Rakesh.

-Yet, some the stunning captures of the trekkers make everybody realize that everything was really worth it.
-Hence gives a motivation to come back…!
+Yet, some of the stunning captures of the trekkers make everybody realize that everything was worth it.
+Hence gives the motivation to come back…!